Clinical-Genomics/development/docs/publish/approving-prs.md

-# Approving PRs
+# Approving PRs going into production

 All tools developed at clinical genomics need to be tested, reviewed and deployed according to a specific routine which is generally outlined under ["How to install your tool in production"][prod].

- These three things also need a sign-off; _Code Reviewed by_, _Tests Executed by_ and _Merge and Deploy_.
+When on a branch that will be merged and deployed to production - these three things also need a sign-off; _Code Reviewed by_, _Tests Executed by_ and _Merge and Deploy_.
-  For tools used in production this is especially important.
 There are different branching models used at Clinical Genomics and depending on which you use the sign-offs happen at slightly different steps in the update process.

   For functions and signatures (see AM document `1047 Functions and signature list`)

 ### Signing-off on code reviews
-* Code owner(s) of the specific repository
+* Code owner(s) or responsible in AM #1098 of the specific repository

 ### Signing-off on test results
 * Anyone with enough knowledge to make a critical review

 ### Signing-off on merge and deploy
-* Code owner(s) of the specific repository
+* Code owner(s) or responsible in AM #1098 of the specific repository

 ### Signing-off AM Validations
 * Validation and implementation plan - Management team member, Facility manager and Quality control manager.